 Back on Maha Chai Street, we returned to Bamrung Muang which means “the street that beautified the city” a street full of history and deserves that I linger a little.

-Bamrung Muang was the first shopping district of Bangkok, the first shopping mall Western-style where you could find diverse of products and services, and also the main walkway from the river to Wat Sutat.
+Bamrung Muang was the first shopping district of Bangkok, the first shopping mall Western-style where you could find diverse products and services, and also the main walkway from the river Chao Phraya to Wat Sutat.

-It is here that the first hairdresser was opened, who put an end to the traditional barber who went from door to door.
+It is here that the first hairdresser was opened, which put an end to the traditional barbershop that sold its door-to-door service.
 The first laundries were open in this street which later became very popular with the employees of the royal court, who had never washed or ironed European-style shirts and trousers they had to wear on duty.

 The bridge at the beginning of this road was made of bricks and was solidified by a meter of bricks stacked underneath, so strong enough to support elephants, which were regularly seen making round trips.

 It was in 1863 that it became the second paved street after Charoen Krung, but also where the first sewer system was installed.
 During this period the whole street was lined with wooden shops, in 1870 King Rama 5 on his return from a trip to Singapore had them demolished for constructions similar to the one he had seen there.
 They were the first solid buildings built in the country.
 The population was immediately seduced by the quality and elegance of the arched doors and this style became very popular and will be used by his successor King Rama 6.
 In the past passers-by could walk along this archway but later the owners built walls between each house and today there are still passages without sidewalks.

 Nowadays it’s the shopping road and wholesalers of religious products for temples, from robes for the monk to Buddhist chanting books and statues of any size.
 We did stop in a parking space which is also a warehouse of hundreds of big Buddha statues, I never saw so many in one place.
 We reached the giant’s red wing (Sao Ching Cha) and Wat Suthat,